ehuangc/repare/README.md

 conda env create -f repare-environment.yml conda activate repare
 ```
 repare uses PyGraphviz to plot reconstructed pedigrees.
-Since PyGraphviz relies on Graphviz which cannot be installed using `pip`, we recommend installing repare and its dependencies in a fresh conda environment, as shown above.
+Since PyGraphviz relies on Graphviz which cannot be installed using pip, we recommend installing repare and its dependencies in a fresh conda environment, as shown above.
 This conda-based installation method automatically installs Graphviz and ensures PyGraphviz is linked to it.

 To install conda, see [this page](https://www.anaconda.com/docs/getting-started/miniconda/install).